Spec-ify/hwapi/README.md

 ```
 cargo build --release
 ```
-The resulting executable will be loacted in `./target/release/`.
+The resulting executable will be located in `./target/release/`.

 ## Testing
 Testing also requires the rust toolchain installed.